softwaresaved/common-form-questions/core-questions.md

 Other

 ##### Sub-Ask-Question:
-Please specify the relationship between software and your research/work
+Please specify your relationship with research software

 ##### Sub-Type:
 Paragraph Text